Thousands to receive Storm Arwen power cut compensation

 The additional payment is on top of statutory compensation with homes cut off for six days receiving nearly £800.

+She said her village felt "forgotten about" but had rallied round to help with a nearby community larder staying open late to offer hot drinks and charging points.

+Read more about the experiences of people affected by the power cuts here.

-In north east Scotland, SSEN's Graeme Keddie told BBC Radio's Good Morning Scotland about 1,300 homes in Aberdeenshire were still without power, particularly in the Banchory/Aboyne area.
+In north east Scotland, SSEN's latest update said 1,600 customers were still without power - particularly in the Banchory/Aboyne area.

 The company said the vast majority should have supplies restored on Friday but 500 were expected to have to wait until Saturday.